chauff/cse1500-web-transcripts/_lectures/design.md

 - Explain the ideas behind usability testing and employ it.
 - Employ HTML.

-:pager: This lecture does not cover **how to write HTML**, this is covered in the required readings for this lecture.
+This lecture does not cover **how to write HTML**, this is covered in the required readings for this lecture.
 At the end of this lecture we provide historic context to understand/appreciate the current state of HTML.

 ## Web sites vs. web applications vs. the web as a platform